-Licensed contractors that take on residential work valued at $20,000 or more need insurance cover through hbcf.
+Licensed contractors that take on residential work over $20,000 need insurance cover through HBCF.
 They must obtain this cover before starting any work or taking any money under the contract, including the deposit.

-We undertake a risk assessment of builders and tradespersons to determine their eligibility to obtain insurance cover.
+We undertake a risk assessment of builders and tradespeople to determine their eligibility to obtain insurance cover.
 Certificates of Eligibility set out how much work a contractor can take on.

 Once a builder or tradesperson has eligibility, they can apply for a Certificate of Insurance for individual projects which they contract to do.

 What the HBCF covers

 A Certificate of Insurance issued by icare HBCF compensates homeowners for losses arising from defective and incomplete work where the builder or tradesperson:

 - has their building licence suspended by NSW Fair Trading due to non-compliance with a money order made in favour of the homeowner by the NSW Civil and Administrative Tribunal or a court.